firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/avg.md

 | 4        | 200       |
 | 5        | 250       |

-In this example, the average of the `maxpoints` values is returned.
+Use the query below to find the average of the `maxpoints` value.

 ```sql
 SELECT